aesiniath/http-streams/README.markdown

 Recent API changes:

+* _v0.8.0_
+	Support for Unix domain socket has been added.

 * _v0.7.0_
 	The Request, Response, Headers, and RequestBuilder types have been factored out and moved to **http-common**.
 They are still exported